ivan-gusiev/prolog-rs/README.md

 cargo test # run all tests
-just review # review snapshots just watch # watch all tests just watch executetests # watch a subset of all tests
+just review # review snapshots just watch # watch all tests just watch compiletests # watch a subset of all tests
 ```